 Renault Clio review - Reliability and safety

-The Clio remains untested from a reliability standpoint, but it’s one of the safest superminis on sale
+The Clio appears to be pretty reliable, and it’s one of the safest superminis on sale

-The latest Clio is the safest yet – it achieved a full five stars when tested by industry body Euro NCAP, with impressive adult, child and assistance ratings of 96, 89 and 75 per cent respectively.
-By contrast the Ford Fiesta – another five-star car – achieved 87, 84 and 60 per cent in each respective category.
+The latest Clio is the safest yet – it achieved a full five stars when tested by industry body Euro NCAP, with impressive adult, child and assistance ratings of 96%, 89% and 75% respectively.
+By contrast the Ford Fiesta – another five-star car – achieved 87%, 84% and 60% across the same categories.

 Part of the Clio’s success in this area is down to its impressive range of active safety features.
 All trim levels get standard automatic emergency braking (AEB), lane-departure warning, lane-keep assist, traffic sign recognition and emergency brake assist.
 Highlights from the options list include the Techno Pack, which brings a 360-degree parking camera and sensors amongst other upgrades.
 The Traffic and Motorway Assistance Pack is available on TCe 130 cars only and brings adaptive cruise control with stop and go functionality and lane-centring, amongst some interior comfort features.

 The latest Clio featured in 62nd place out of 75 cars in our 2020 Driver Power survey, while Renault itself improved on last year's 19th position by climbing to 15th out of 30 manufacturers.